Overcoming A Victim Mentality

 7) I will do everything I can today to build healthy relationships, set healthy boundaries, and trust God to make me adequate for every task.

-1. Where do I recognize a victim mentality in myself?
+1. Where do I recognize the victim mentality in me?

 3. What does Jesus’ death on the cross have to do with the injustices I’ve experienced and their impact on my life?

-4. For each area of victim mentality, I’ve identified in question 1, how do I apply the promises given in John 16:33 and Romans 8:28?
+4. For each area of victim mentality I’ve listed in part 1, how do I apply the promises given in John 16:33 and Romans 8:28?